richsoni/richsoni-songs/honey-wheres-my-tommy-gun.md

 grow up you little angel, id like to see you snore while wearing bark laced overcoats, your dirty little chore

-well i was bored before it started
+Well I was bored before it started
 I was bored when it begun
-i was bored when we departed
+I was bored when we departed
-honey wheres the tommy gun
+Honey, where's the tommy gun